-Our long term experience, broad expertise in variety of cultural domains, ample network of partners we can create a unique ecosystem and pool of expertise where students, educators, cultural professionals, policy makers, artist and activist can draw inspiration, knowledge and skills for enabling change in their respective fields.
+Our long-term experience, broad expertise in a variety of cultural domains, ample network of partners we can create a unique ecosystem and pool of expertise where students, educators, cultural professionals, policymakers, artist, and activist can draw inspiration, knowledge, and skills for enabling change in their respective fields.

-Since 2012 the programme continues as Joint MA Programme with partner Estonian Business School and associate partner Estonian Academy of Arts.
-The jont programme is international, interdisciplinary and flexible with an emphasis on management of culture and creative industries.
-The MA programme is intended for those interested in managing cultural institutions and organizing projects - ideal for anyone with experience in the field or deeper interest in culture.
-Trends in creative industries and wider understanding of a cultural management importance in the society at large give this programme unique position among the other curriculas.
+Since 2012 the program continues as Joint MA Program with partner Estonian Business School and associate partner Estonian Academy of Arts.
+The joint program is international, interdisciplinary and flexible with an emphasis on management of culture and creative industries.
+The MA program is intended for those interested in managing cultural institutions and organizing projects - ideal for anyone with experience in the field or deeper interest in culture.
+Trends in creative industries and wider understanding of a cultural management importance in the society at large give this program unique position among the other curricula.
 Using active learning methods and lively discussion, the course offers students a chance to engage in cultural discourse, learn about creative industries and cultural entrepreneurship and provides an access to creative networks.
-15 years of experience has given the leaders of the program a very concrete vision to act as a solid and legitimate player on the international level of professional cultural management education combining international knowledge experience with Estonian innovation driven methods of education.
+15 years of experience has given the leaders of the program a very concrete vision to act as a solid and legitimate player on the international level of professional cultural management education combining international knowledge experience with Estonian innovation-driven methods of education.

-The interdisciplinary program serves all culture domains and so far have nearly 70 graduated students.
+The interdisciplinary program serves all culture domains and so far have nearly 70 graduate students.

-Since the aim of the program has been from the very beginning to involve competence from abroad, more than a half of the lecturers of the program are coming from outside Estonia, including Finland, Germany, UK, Denmark, Austria, Poland, Romania, Slovenia, France, US, etc. Involving the international competencies to the master studies is crucial in order to provide professional future art managers capable for co operations and co creation at European and global level.
+Since the aim of the program has been from the very beginning to involve competence from abroad, more than a half of the lecturers of the program are coming from outside Estonia, including Finland, Germany, UK, Denmark, Austria, Poland, Romania, Slovenia, France, US, etc. Involving the international competencies to the master studies is crucial in order to provide professional future art managers capable of cooperations and co-creation at European and global level.

 Alumni of the program play important roles in current Estonian cultural management field, affecting cultural organizing remarkably.
 Entirely taught in English, the program is easily reachable for foreign students and gives a general strong advantage for students on the international field.
-Internationalization also enables opportunities to build wide network for the future.
-By now, program has released 7 current PhD students actively involved in the academic development of the cultural management field on international level.
+Internationalization also enables opportunities to build a wide network for the future.
+By now, the program has released 7 current Ph.D. students actively involved in the academic development of the cultural management field on an international level.

-To answer the need of constantly changing cultural field and to expand the impact for outside the academia, since September 2010 Cultural Management Program is offering training for practitioners from different cultural fields.
-The aim of in-service training is to improve the competencies of practitioners working in cultural organizations, creating the forum for the discussion in the same time.
+To answer the need of constantly changing cultural field, and to expand the impact for outside the academia, since September 2010 Cultural Management Program is offering training for practitioners from different cultural fields.
+The aim of in-service training is to improve the competencies of practitioners working in cultural organizations, creating the forum for the discussion at the same time.

-The Cultural Management Programme of the EAMT is a member of the European Network of Cultural Administration Training Centres (ENCATC).
-Programme is also coordinating the ActinArt network of artistic academies for creative entrepreneurship education (Aarhus Royal Academy of Music, Stockholm University of the Arts, Sibelius Academy, Lithuanian Academy of Music and Theatre, Kaospilot and Danish National School of Performing Arts).
+The Cultural Management Program of the EAMT is a member of the European Network of Cultural Administration Training Centres (ENCATC).
+The program is also coordinating the ActinArt network of artistic academies for creative entrepreneurship education (Aarhus Royal Academy of Music, Stockholm University of the Arts, Sibelius Academy, Lithuanian Academy of Music and Theatre, Kaospilot and Danish National School of Performing Arts).

 Organisation of studies